sbanilesedi/docker-pipeline-demo/README.md

 docker run -d -p 5000:5000 docker-pipeline-demo

-Explanation:
+## Explanation:
--d: Runs the container in the background (detached).
+-d: Runs the container in the background.
 -p 5000:5000: Maps port 5000 of your host to port 5000 of the container.
 docker-pipeline-demo: Tag or name of the Docker image.